 4. Augmented Learning and Development

-An AI‐powered HRMS like that of Akrivia HCM can identify talent gaps within a workforce squad, advocate training exercises to close these gaps.
-Consequently, staff usually adorn their competences, an important feature of India’s newly changing job scene.
+An AI‐powered HRMS like that of Akrivia HCM can identify talent gaps within a workforce squad and advocate training exercises to close these gaps.
+Consequently, staff usually adorn their competencies, an important feature of India’s newly changing job scene.

 5. Augmented Employee Engagement

-Employees that feel engaged tend to be more productive, and less likely to seek other jobs.
-Employee engagement may be measured by AI with the help of surveys or statements/sentiment analysis.
-With these findings, HR teams can introduce strategies aimed at improving employees’ engagements and moral.
+Employees who feel engaged tend to be more productive and less likely to seek other jobs.
+AI may measure employee engagement with the help of surveys or statements/sentiment analysis.
+With these findings, HR teams can introduce strategies aimed at improving employees’ engagement and morale.

 6. Data-Driven Decision Making